xiw013/xiw013.github.io/index.md

 ## ABOUT ME

 It is my hope to one day work in the area of computer science and artificial intelligence.
 I am intrigued and fascinated by the seemingly unlimited potential of these areas of study and development to improve the quality of life.
-It is my desire to learn as much as possible about all areas of computer science and the development of artificial intelligence.
+It is my desire to learn as much as possible about all areas of *computer science* and the development of *artificial intelligence*.

 ---